wKovacs64/hibp/MIGRATION.md

 ## Migration Notes

+#### 9.0.3 → 10.0.0

+- Support for Node.js version 10.x has been dropped.
+You must upgrade your Node.js environment to at least v12.16.0.

 #### 8.0.1 → 9.0.0

 - Output files for all build targets have been consolidated under the `dist`